Spatiotemporal k-means: Experiments

-All of the baseline methods have at least four parameters that need to be defined: frame size, frame overlap, $\epsilon_1$, and $\epsilon_2$, which correspond to the number of time steps that belong to a single frame, the number of time steps that frames overlap when associating clusters between frames, and the spatial and temporal distances that define whether a point is density reachable from the current one.
-In addition, all of the methods except for ST-DBSCAN take as input the true number of clusters $k$.
+All of the baseline methods have at least four parameters that need to be defined: frame size, frame overlap, $\epsilon_1$, and $\epsilon_2$.
+These correspond to the number of time steps that belong to a single frame, the number of time steps that frames overlap when associating clusters between frames, and the spatial and temporal distances that define whether a point is density reachable from the current one.
+All of the methods except for ST-DBSCAN also take as input the true number of clusters $k$.
 In their experiments, Cakmak et. al arbitrarily fix frame size to be $100$ and frame overlap to be $10$.
 All of the methods use the default value $\epsilon_1=0.50$, except for ST-DBSCAN, which searches for $\epsilon_1 \in [0.01, 0.05]$.
-Grid search is used in ~\cite{cakmak2021spatio} to find the optimal remaining parameters that achieve the highest accuracy measure against the ground truth.
-In a true unsupervised setting, ground truth labels are not available, and we cannot tune parameters to maximize our accuracy.
-We argue that the performance report of the baseline methods in Cakmak et. al is therefore unrealistic and avoid parameter tuning in our experiments.
+Grid search is used to find the optimal remaining parameters that achieve the highest accuracy measure against the ground truth~\citep{cakmak2021spatio}.
+In an unsupervised setting, one cannot tune parameters to maximize accuracy based on a ground truth.
+We argue that the performance of the baseline methods in Cakmak et. al is therefore unrealistic and avoid parameter tuning in our experiments.

 In contrast, Phase 1 of our method requires only two parameters: $\lambda$, which controls the extent of the penalty that indirectly discourages points from switching clusters, and $k$, the true number of clusters.
-Since $\lambda$ is confined to the range $[0,1]$, the meaning of its value is intuitive.
-The same is not true of $\epsilon_2$ from the baseline methods.
-In order to create an intuitive interpretation of $\epsilon_2$, we define $\epsilon_2 = \alpha t$, where $t$ is the total number of time steps in the data and $\alpha \in [0,1]$ is some given proportion.
-This formulation gives us a principled approach to choosing the temporal distance a point is density reachable from the current one, as opposed to arbitrarily choosing a value for each individual data set.
+The parameter $\lambda$ is confined to the range $[0,1]$, and the meaning of its value is intuitive.
+We seek to create a similar, intuitive interpretation of the baseline methods' $\epsilon_2$, the temporal distance a point is density reachable from the current one.
+We define $\epsilon_2 = \alpha t$, where $t$ is the total number of time steps in the data and $\alpha \in [0,1]$ is some given proportion.
+This formulation gives us a principled approach to choosing $\epsilon_2$, as opposed to choosing a unique value for each dataset.